core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 The Less Than parameter can only be supported on resources with a scalar numeric value.

 ###Change Step (c.st) {#st}
 When present, Change step indicates how much the value representing a resource state SHOULD change before triggering a notification, compared to the previous resource state.
 Upon reception of a query including the "c.st" attribute, the current resource state representing the most recently sampled value is reported, and then set as the last reported value (last_rep_v).
 When a subsequent sampled value or update of the resource state differs from the last reported state by an amount, positive or negative, greater than or equal to "c.st", and the time for "c.pmin" has elapsed since the last notification, a notification is sent and the last reported value is updated to the new resource state sent in the notification.
-The change step MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).
+The change step MUST be greater than zero, otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 The Change Step parameter can only be supported on resources with a scalar numeric value.

-Note: due to sampling and other constraints, e.g. "c.pmin", the change in resource states received in two sequential notifications may differ by more than "c.st".
+Note: due to sampling and other constraints, e.g., "c.pmin", the change in resource states received in two sequential notifications may differ by more than "c.st".

 ###Notification Band (c.band) {#band}

 The Notification Band attribute allows a bounded or unbounded (based on a minimum or maximum) value range that may trigger multiple notifications.
 This enables use cases where different ranges result in differing behaviour.
 For example, in monitoring the temperature of machinery, whilst the temperature is in the normal operating range, only periodic updates are needed.
-However as the temperature moves to more abnormal ranges more frequent state updates may be sent to clients.
+However as the temperature moves to more abnormal ranges, more frequent state updates may be sent to clients.

 Without a notification band, a transition across a Less Than (c.lt), or Greater Than (c.gt) limit only generates one notification.
 This means that it is not possible to describe a case where multiple notifications are sent so long as the limit is exceeded.

 The "c.band" attribute works as a modifier to the behaviour of "c.gt" and "c.lt".
-Its use is determined only by its presence, and not its value.
-Therefore, if "c.band" is present in a query, "c.gt", "c.lt" or both, MUST be included.
+Its use is determined only by its presence, as this attribute takes no value.
+Therefore, if "c.band" is present in a query, "c.gt", "c.lt", or both, MUST be included.

 When "c.band" is present with "c.lt" but without "c.gt", the lower bound for the notification band (notification band minimum) is defined.
 Notifications occur when the resource value is equal to or above the notification band minimum.
 No maximum values exist for the band.

 When "c.band" is present with "c.gt" but without "c.lt", the upper bound for the notification band (notification band maximum) is defined.
 Notifications occur when the resource value is equal to or below the notification band maximum.
 No minimum values exist for the band.

-If "c.band" is specified in which the value of "c.gt" is less than that of "c.lt", in-band notification occurs.
+If "c.band" is specified and the value of "c.gt" is less than that of "c.lt", in-band notification occurs.
 That is, notification occurs whenever the resource value is between the "c.gt" and "c.lt" values, including equal to "c.gt" or "c.lt".

-If "c.band" is specified in which the value of "c.gt" is greater than that of "c.lt", out-of-band notification occurs.
-That is, notification occurs when the resource value not between the "c.gt" and "c.lt" values, excluding equal to "c.gt" and "c.lt".
+If "c.band" is specified and the value of "c.gt" is greater than that of "c.lt", out-of-band notification occurs.
+That is, notification occurs when the resource value is not between the "c.gt" and "c.lt" values, excluding equal to "c.gt" and "c.lt".

 The Notification Band parameter can only be supported on resources with a scalar numeric value.